 Single Responsibility Principle in Action: Real-world Examples and Best Practices

 The Single Responsibility Principle (SRP) is a fundamental concept in software development that advocates for a class or module to have only one reason to change.
-In simpler terms, each component should have a single responsibility or task, which makes the codebase more maintainable, scalable, and easier to understand.

 Understanding the Single Responsibility Principle